Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Introduction

-Text inputs are crucial elements of mobile GUIs, providing more complex interactions than actions based only on swiping and clicking.
+Text inputs are essential elements of mobile GUIs, providing more complex interactions than actions based only on swiping and clicking.
 A study by Liu et al.~\cite{LiuCWCHHW23} found that 73\% of the 6950 surveyed apps had UI pages requiring text inputs to move to the next page: Text inputs thus constrain UI exploration.
-In addition, previous studies~\cite{LiuCWCHHW23,ChoudharyGO15,SuMCWYYPLS17} indicate that incomplete UI exploration achieves fairly low coverage and limits the testing effectiveness.
+In addition, previous studies~\cite{LiuCWCHHW23,ChoudharyGO15,SuMCWYYPLS17} indicate that incomplete UI exploration yields relatively low coverage and limits the effectiveness of testing.
 For example, Monkey~\cite{monkey}, a tool that can randomly generate Android test inputs, was found to only achieve approximately half of the target coverage when testing~\cite{ChoudharyGO15}.
-Figure~\ref{FIG: google-map} depicts the importance of the text inputs in Google Maps\footnote{\url{https://play.google.com/store/apps/details?id=com.google.android.apps.maps}}, a popular navigation app.
+Figure~\ref{FIG: google-map} depicts the importance of the text inputs in Google Maps\footnote{\url{https://play.google.com/store/apps/details?id=com.google.android.apps.maps.}}, a popular navigation app.
 There are two text-input components on its navigation information page: ``Choose start location'' and ``Choose destination''.
 First, the components provide an interface for interacting with users.
-Second, when two locations are confirmed, Google Maps presents the travel choice pages tailored to the specified journey.
-This example shows that, in some cases, apps require users to input specific information in the text-input components, and it is not possible to move to the next UI page without these inputs.
+Second, when two locations are confirmed, Google Maps presents the travel-choice pages tailored to the specified journey.
+This example shows that, in some cases, apps require users to enter specific information in text input components, and it is not possible to proceed to the next UI page without these inputs.